-St Joseph's Pre-school's Gloucestershire Encompass Commitment
+St Joseph's Nympsfield Out of School Club's Gloucestershire Encompass Commitment

-Operation Encompass helps police and schools/pre-schools work together to provide emotional and practical help to children (KCSiE).
-As part of the Pre-school's commitment to keeping children safe, we have signed up to implement the principles and aims of the Gloucestershire Encompass Model.

-In signing up to the Gloucestershire Encompass, the Committee and Lead Practitioner:
+Operation Encompass helps police and schools/pre-schools/OOSC's work together to provide emotional and practical help to children (Keeping Children Safe in Education (latest version)).
+As part of the Out of School Club's commitment to keeping children safe, we have signed up to implement the principles and aims of the Gloucestershire Encompass Model.
+In signing up to the Gloucestershire Encompass, the Committee and Play Leader: